raymondkim007/cse15l-lab-reports/Lab_Report_2.md

 ## Part 2 - Bugs

 The file of `ArrayExamples` has a few bugs in the code.
-One of the bugs is the `reverseInPlace` method, where the code for the method is shown below.
+One of the bugs is located in the `reverseInPlace` method, where the code for the method is shown below.

 The bugs are initially hidden when running the originally written test, which is shown below.